Revelation: Then, Now & Not Yet

 Introduction

-Does the Revelation to John refer to past, present, or future events?
-We must enter John's first-century setting in Patmos to answer this question.
-He was a captive on the island, a prison colony for enemies of the Roman Empire.
-John had something to say to his original audience and later generations.
-Therefore, the twin theological positions of this article are partial preterism and historic premillennialism.
-In other words, Revelation mentions first-century events in a context that serves as a typological preview of things now and in the future.
-If the kingdom of heaven is "now and not yet" (see Luke 17:20-21; 19:11), the end times have been partially realized while others await us.
+The Revelation to John describes past, present, and future events.
+To understand it, we must enter John's first-century setting on the island of Patmos, a prison colony for enemies of the Roman Empire.
+John wrote to address both his original audience and later generations.
+This article follows two theological views: partial preterism and historic premillennialism.
+In other words, Revelation describes first-century events while also offering a symbolic preview of future events.
+If the kingdom of heaven is "now and not yet" (Luke 17:20–21, 19:11), some aspects of the end times have already begun, while others are still ahead.

 Antichrist: Man of Lawlessness

 And [the disciples] excused themselves, saying, "This age of lawlessness and unbelief is under Satan, who does not allow the truth and power of God to prevail over the unclean things of the spirits.
-Therefore reveal your righteousness now"—thus they spoke to Christ.
+Therefore, reveal your righteousness now"—thus they spoke to Christ.
 And Christ replied to them, "The term of years of Satan's power has been fulfilled, but other terrible things draw near.
-And for those who have sinned I was handed over to death, that they may return to the truth and sin no more, that they may inherit the spiritual and imperishable glory of righteousness that is in heaven" (see Mark 16:14 NRSV, fn.
-A).
+And for those who have sinned, I was handed over to death, that they may return to the truth and sin no more, that they may inherit the spiritual and imperishable glory of righteousness that is in heaven" (Mark 16:14 New Revised Standard Version, footnote A).

 Mark of the Beast in Revelation

-The mark of the beast also has a decidedly Jewish meaning.
-Deuteronomy includes a passage in which God commands the Israelites to acknowledge his sovereignty, to love him steadfastly, and to mark their foreheads and their hands with his precepts (see Deut.
-6:8-9; Matt.
+The mark of the beast also carries a distinctly Jewish meaning.
+In Deuteronomy, God commands the Israelites to recognize his sovereignty, love him faithfully, and bind his commandments on their foreheads and hands (Deut.
+6:8–9; Matt.
 23:5).
-Jews often wear small leather boxes called tefillin (H8605, "prayers") or phulaktēria (G5440, "phylacteries") in keeping with God's law.
-Thus, the mark of the beast has a religious and spiritual dimension, not just a socioeconomic one.
-An antichrist tefillah reminds the wearer to disobey God and reject him outright.
-John warned the early Christians that anyone who received the mark would be judged by God at the world's end (see Rev. 14:9-11).
-It is not enough for the devil to tempt humans but to offer himself as a counterfeit deity with a false gospel.
-Thus, the antichrist is his copy of Jesus Christ for the fallen world.
-With a risen Christ, there must be a risen antichrist.
+To obey this law, Jews often wear small leather boxes called tefillin (H8605, "prayers") or phulaktēria (G5440, "phylacteries").
+These serve as physical reminders of devotion to God.
+In contrast, the mark of the beast represents a counterfeit version of this practice, showing allegiance to a false god.
+It carries both religious and spiritual meaning, not just economic or political power.
+An antichrist tefillah would remind its wearer to reject and rebel against God.
+John warned the early Christians that God would judge anyone who received this mark at the end of the age (Rev. 14:9–11).
+The devil's goal is not only to tempt humanity but also to imitate God by offering himself as a false deity with a counterfeit gospel.
+Just as Christ rose from the dead, the antichrist will rise as his evil counterpart for a fallen world.

-Thereby, John reportedly saw a beast with ten horns and seven heads, one of which had been mortally wounded but miraculously healed (see Rev. 13:1-3).
-Rome is the beast, a city known to have encompassed the traditional seven hills of Palatine, Quirinal, Viminal, Esquiline, Caelian, Aventine, and Capitoline.
-Its seven heads are various emperors starting from Julius Caesar through Nero, the latter being the wounded but restored head.
-When John wrote about this revelation, he probably had some source material.
-For example, the Sibylline Oracles mentioned a Roman folk belief that Nero did not commit suicide in AD 68 but was plotting an insurgency against the empire from his Parthian stronghold (4.160).
+John saw a beast with ten horns and seven heads; one of the heads suffered a mortal wound but miraculously healed (Rev. 13:1–3).
+The beast represents Rome, a city famous for its seven hills—Palatine, Quirinal, Viminal, Esquiline, Caelian, Aventine, and Capitoline.
+The seven heads symbolize a succession of emperors beginning with Julius Caesar and continuing through Nero, the wounded yet restored head.
+When John wrote Revelation, he likely drew on existing traditions and stories known to his audience.
+One example comes from the Sibylline Oracles, which record a Roman belief that Nero did not truly die by suicide in AD 68 but had fled east to plot a return from his Parthian refuge (Sib.
+Orac.
+4.155–65).

 666 & 616: Number of His Name